tiborvansa/minetest-ltool/README.md

 * Inventory++ [`inventory_plus`]

 Alternatively, you can always use the server command `/treeform`.

+This mod also adds the command `/lplant` to plant trees.

 Usage help for this form is provided in the form itself.